a2stuff/a2d/src/desktop/README.md

  * $1C00-$1FFF is used as a 1k ProDOS I/O buffer.
  * $2000-$3FFF is the hires graphics page.
  * $4000-$BEFF (`main.s`) is the main app logic.
+ * Memory above ~$AE00 is free, and used for file copy buffers and overlays

 ($C000-$CFFF is reserved for I/O, and main $BF page and language card is ProDOS)